Introduction to sustainable, responsible, ESG and ethical investment

 Historically, most investors paid little or no attention to sustainability, environmental, social and governance issues – or the wider responsibilities associated with asset ownership.

-Funds that do so are known as sustainable, ESG (environmental, social and governance), ethical, impact or SRI (sustainable/socially responsible investments) funds.
+Funds and portfolios that focus on this area may be referred to as sustainable, ESG (environmental, social and governance), ethical, impact or various other terms.

-Funds vary both in terms of the issues they consider and how they deal with the risks and opportunities they face – which is why there are around 300 filter options on our Fund EcoMarket database.
+Funds and portfolios in this area vary both in terms of the issues they consider and how they deal with the risks and opportunities they face. – which is why there are around 300 filter options on our Fund EcoMarket database.

 Issues